mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 // → ___/''''\______/'\_
 ```

-The flat and mountain functions can “see” the variable called result, since they are inside the function that defines it.
+The `flat` and `mountain` functions can “see” the variable called `result`, since they are inside the function that defines it.
 But they cannot see each other’s count variables since they are outside each other’s scope.
-The environment outside of the landscape function doesn’t see any of the variables defined inside landscape.
+The environment outside of the `landscape` function doesn’t see any of the variables defined inside `landscape`.

 In short, each local scope can also see all the local scopes that contain it.
 The set of variables visible inside a function is determined by the place of that function in the program text.
-All variables from blocks around a function’s definition are visible—meaning both those in function bodies that enclose it and those at the top level of the program.
-This approach to variable visibility is called lexical scoping.
+All variables from blocks *around* a function’s definition are visible—meaning both those in function bodies that enclose it and those at the top level of the program.
+This approach to variable visibility is called *lexical scoping*.

 People who have experience with other programming languages might expect that any block of code between braces produces a new local environment.
 But in JavaScript, functions are the only things that create a new scope.
 You are allowed to use free-standing blocks.